List of recurring actors in the James Bond film series: Tsai Chin

 Chin (also known as Irene Chow) is probably best known for her role as Lin Tang, the diabolic daughter of Dr. Fu Manchu in the Christopher Lee Fu Manchu movies.
 She is also memorable for her role as Ling in pre-titles sequence of the James Bond movie You Only Live Twice and in the role of "Juicy Lucy" in The Virgin Soldiers.
 She continues to appear in films to this day, including The Joy Luck Club, Memoirs of a Geisha, and the 2006 James Bond film Casino Royale.
 She also has a recurring role in Grey's Anatomy as Helen Rubenstein, the mother of Cristina Yang.

-She also made appearance with Christopher Lee in the Fu Manchu films who played bond villain Francisco Scaramanga in The Man with the Golden Gun.
+She also made an appearance with Christopher Lee in the Fu Manchu films who played bond villain Francisco Scaramanga in The Man with the Golden Gun.